Today we’ll discuss pluck synths and learn more about this category.

 The sonority is so unique that some synthesizers from the 1970s onward began including a “plucked” setting, consisting of an option that ensures every note will have a sharp and short attack.
 Although this may seem too specific to be explored, the ideas and soundscapes that can be achieved are enormous and deserve an appropriate article.

-So let’s head to our list to discover the top six pluck virtual instrument plugins, Kontakt libraries, and expansion packs available in 2023.
+So let’s head to our list to discover the top six pluck virtual instrument plugins, Kontakt libraries, and expansion packs available:

 1. Heavyocity Mosaic Pluck